oSmartCoder/Platformer/README.md

 # Platformer
 2d Platformer Game made in Python.
+This project was completed for a school assignment.

 This game is currently still a work in progress, and the files will be constantly updated.

-Please note that the assets used in this project are not included in this repository.
+---

 `main.py`